 Ronald J. MacDonald, QC

-Ronald J. MacDonald began his appointment as the Chief Civilian Director (CCD) of the Independent Investigations Office on October 24, 2017.
+Ronald J. MacDonald, QC, began his appointment as the Chief Civilian Director (CCD) of the Independent Investigations Office on October 24, 2017.
 He comes to British Columbia from Nova Scotia, where he held a similar role for the previous six years as the first director of the Serious Incident Response Team (SiRT).

 Ron was the president of the Nova Scotia Barristers’ Society (2005-06) and president of the Federation of Law Societies of Canada (2010-11).
+He currently serves as president of the Canadian Association of Civilian Oversight of Law Enforcement (2019-current).